Passive environment-assisted quantum communication with GKP states: General theory

 \subsubsection{Duplex quantum transduction ($\eta=1/5$)}

 For $\eta=1/5$, we have $n=5$ and $(d_1,d_2) = (2,2)$, which leads to $(d_3,d_4)=(10,10)$.
-In this scenario, one qubit of quantum information can be transduced simultaneously through $\mathcal{E}_1$ and $\mathcal{E}_2$, realizing perfect duplex quantum transduction~\cite{wang2023}.
-The output states (Eq.~(\ref{eq:output_states})) are (Fig.~\ref{fig4}(e))
+In this scenario, one qubit of quantum information can be transmitted simultaneously through $\mathcal{E}_1$ and $\mathcal{E}_2$, realizing perfect duplex quantum transduction~\cite{wang2023}.
+The output states (Eq.~(\ref{eq:output_states})) are (Fig.~\ref{fig4}(d))

 where we have omitted the module 10 on the right hand side.

 We can choose $\alpha_1=\alpha_2=\beta_1=\beta_2 = 1$ and the single mode logical operators (Eq.~(\ref{eq:output_logical_ops_single})) are $\tilde{X}_1 = (\hat{X}_1)^{\sqrt{5}}, \tilde{Z}_1 = (\hat{Z}_1)^{\sqrt{5}}, \tilde{X}_2 = (\hat{X}_2)^{\sqrt{5}}, \tilde{Z}_2 = (\hat{Z}_2)^{\sqrt{5}}$.
 For a square lattice $S$, we have